B00MMMM/Beats/README.md

 - **Rate Limiting & Security:** Includes basic security middleware to protect against common web vulnerabilities and control request rates.

 ---
-*Built with ❤️ for learning purposes.*
+*Built with ❤️ for listening to music.*